ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/factorio/setup_en.md

 use-system-read-write-data-directories=false
 ```
 3. In this same folder if there are shortcuts named "mods" and "saves" delete these and replace with folders with the same names.
-4. Navigate to where you installed ArchipelagoFactorioClient and open the host.yaml file as text.
+4. Navigate to where you installed Archipelago and open the host.yaml file as text.
 Find the entry `executable` under `factorio_options` and set it to point to your hosting Factorio.exe.
 If you put Factorio into your Archipelago folder, this would already match.<br>
 ex.
 ```yaml
 factorio_options: